KyleStiers/Science_scripts/README.md

 I chose the names minimize, run_md, and post_process_md, but you can name them whatever you want.

-3. Source the .bash_profile (which will in turn source the .bashrc)
+1. Source the .bash_profile (which will in turn source the .bashrc)
-4. Navigate to the gromacs folder unpacked in the CHARMM-GUI tarball
+1. Navigate to the gromacs folder unpacked in the CHARMM-GUI tarball
-5. Type minimize and click enter
+1. Type minimize and click enter
-6. When minimize finishes, type run_md and click enter 6a.
-Note If you want longer than a 1ns simulation, vim step5_production.mdp and alter nsteps (add a 0 for 10ns and so on)
+1. When minimize finishes, type run_md and click enter *-Note If you want longer than a 1ns simulation, vim step5_production.mdp and alter nsteps (add a 0 for 10ns and so on)-*
-7. When run_md finishes, type post_process_md and click enter
+1. When run_md finishes, type post_process_md and click enter
-8. Done!
+1. Done!